 The North Grove Trail, just off Route 4, is the main attraction of Calaveras Big Trees State Park.
 The grove has a low density of sequoias and is mostly a typical Sierra pine forest with a few sequoias scattered around.
 However, the pines are themselves fine-looking old-growth, straight and tall.
 The lodgepole pines, with their smooth tan-colored, perfectly cylindrical trunks, are especially attractive.

 Typically for low elevation groves, North Grove has a very dense understory.
-Dogwood in particular is very common and tends to block the views of the at eye level, making the grove difficult to photograph; you have to look up above the understory to see the sequoias.
+Dogwood in particular is very common and tends to block the views at eye level, making the grove difficult to photograph; you have to look up above the understory to see the sequoias.
 Above the understory, though, the grove is actually quite open and bright.

 The grove is especially significant because in 1852 it became the first sequoia grove to become widely known; earlier sightings of sequoias in present-day Yosemite had been dismissed as tall tales and forgotten.
 From 1852 to 1855 the North Grove was the only sequoia grove that was known to the public.
-During this period entrepreneurs quickly laid claim to the grove and destroyed its two largest trees, the Discovery and Mother of the Forest Trees, in order to exhibit the " vegetable wonders" in San Francisco, New York, and London.
-As far anyone knew at the time, the two trees were the world's largest.
+During this period entrepreneurs quickly laid claim to the grove and destroyed its two biggest trees — which at the time were the largest known trees in the world — to exhibit the "vegetable wonders" in San Francisco, New York, and London.
 The exhibitions were soon destroyed in fires, but the what's left of the trees can still be seen: the huge Discovery Tree stump remains a prominent sight at the beginning of the North Grove loop, while the trunk of the Mother of the Forest tree still stands, stripped of its bark and completely dead, near the end of the loop.
 Both appear to be much larger than any other tree remaining in the grove.

 Here’s the trailhead location in Google Maps.